Mixed boundary valued problem for linear and nonlinear wave equations in domains with fractal boundaries: Approximation of the fractal problem for the Westervelt equation by prefractal problems with Lipschitz boundaries

 So by~(\ref{liminfconv1}),~(\ref{liminfconvquad1}),~(\ref{liminfconvquad2}),~(\ref{liminfconvbound3}) and~(\ref{liminfconvbound4}) we have for all $\phi\in L^2([0,+\infty[;H^1(\Omega))$

 as $m\rightarrow+\infty$ and this conclude the proof. \end{proof}

-We finish by proving the weak convergence of the solutions of the Westervelt problem on the prefractal domains to the weak solution on the fractal domain. \begin{theorem} Let domains $\Omega$ and $\Omega_m$ in $\R^2$ or $\R^3$ be defined as previously satisfying Theorem~\ref{thm-sOSC}, $\Omega^*$ be a Sobolev admissible domain such that $\Omega\subset\Omega^*$, $\forall m$ $\Omega_m\subset\Omega^*$ and
+We finish by proving the weak convergence of the solutions of the Westervelt problem on the prefractal domains to the weak solution on the fractal domain. \begin{theorem} Let domains $\Omega$ and $\Omega_m$ in $\R^2$ or $\R^3$ be defined as previously satisfying Assumptions~\ref{a-face} and \ref{a-uniuni}, $\Omega^*$ be a Sobolev admissible domain such that $\Omega\subset\Omega^*$, $\forall m$ $\Omega_m\subset\Omega^*$ and

-For $g\in L^2(\Omega^*)$, let $u_0\in V(\Omega)$, $u_1\in V(\Omega)$, $\Delta u_0=g\vert_{\Omega}\in L^2(\Omega) $ in the sense of the Poisson problem~(\ref{mixedPoissonprob}) with $a>0$.
+For $g\in L^2(\Omega^*)$, let $u_0\in V(\Omega)$, $u_1\in V(\Omega)$, $\Delta u_0=g\vert_{\Omega}\in L^2(\Omega) $ in the sense of the Poisson problem~(\ref{PoissonDir1}) with $a>0$.
 In addition, let for all $m\in \N^*$ $u_{0,m}\in V(\Omega_m)$ and $u_{1,m}\in V(\Omega_m)$ with $ \Delta u_{0,m}=g\vert_{\Omega_m}\in L^2(\Omega_m)$ such that

 Then for $u_m\in X(\Omega_m)$, the weak solution of problem~(\ref{Kuzeqrobinpref}) on $\Omega_m$ associated to the initial conditions $u_{0,m}$ and $u_{1,m}$ in the sense of Theorem~\ref{ThWPWestGlob} with $a_m=a\sigma_m$, and $u\in X(\Omega)$, the weak solution of problem~(\ref{CauchypbWesdirhom}) on $\Omega$ in the sense of Theorem~\ref{ThWPWestGlob}, it follows that they are weak solutions in the sense of Remark~\ref{defweaksolutionKuz} and